wetransform/hc-documentation/docs/references/haleconnect-api/2023-11-15-haleconnect-api.md

 ---

 The hale»connect platform can be accessed via API.
 The hale»connect API enables users to automatically execute workflows, change configuration settings, manage organisations and users, and many other tasks.
 A series of access URLs permit access to various platform functionality exposed via API.
-To begin exploring the hale»connect API, it is necessary to log-in using your hale»connect user name and password, in Swagger.
+To begin exploring the hale»connect API in Swagger, it is necessary to log-in using your hale»connect user name and password.

 Enter this URL in your favorite browser: https://haleconnect.com/swagger/